openUC2/openUC2.github.io/markdowns/UC2_UC2e_v1.md

 ### Installing the driver

-**Prerequirements:** We make use of the Esspresif ESP32 MCU, which comes with the CH340 USB-UART interface.
+**Prerequirements:** We make use of the Espressif ESP32 MCU, which comes with the CH340 USB-UART interface.
 For this you need to install the appropriate driver.

 <div class="alert-success">
 <b>Installing the USB Serial Driver</b> Install the CH340 USB Serial driver is explained in more detail here: <a href="https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all">Sparkfun</a>